Shanghai Cooperation Organization in brief. Shanghai Cooperation Organization. Dossier. What is the SCO Business Council

 But if India and Pakistan join the SCO, a number of problems may arise:

 If India joins the SCO alone, it will have a negative impact on stability in South Asia.
-If only Pakistan enters, this will complicate internal relations between the SCO member states.
-If they enter at the same time, then without a significant improvement in their bilateral relations, the SCO itself will become a victim of Indian-Pakistani contradictions and mutual attacks.
+If Pakistan alone joins, this will complicate internal ties between the SCO member countries.
+If they join at the same time, then without a significant improvement in their bilateral relations, the SCO itself will become a victim of Indian-Pakistani contradictions and mutual attacks.

-Both South and Central Asia are part of a vast region with sharp contradictions and complex issues.
-The accession of India and Pakistan to the SCO may lead to the fact that the center of geopolitical influence of the SCO will shift.
+Both South and Central Asia are part of a vast region with sharp contradictions and complex problems.
+The entry of India and Pakistan into the SCO may lead to a shift in the center of the SCO's geopolitical influence.

-Since both of these countries possess nuclear weapons, their admission to the SCO could lead to a dead end in the SCO's efforts to control nuclear weapons.
+Since both of these countries have nuclear weapons, their admission to the SCO could lead to a dead end in the measures taken within the SCO to control nuclear weapons.

-The specifics of the position of India and Pakistan in the international arena at present is such that it is impossible to predict whether these countries will be able to fit into the framework of the SCO.
+The specific situation of India and Pakistan in the international arena is currently such that it is impossible to predict whether these countries will be able to fit into the SCO framework.

-Iran historically has close ties with the region of Central Asia, it maintains constant ties with the countries - members of the SCO.
+Iran historically has close ties with the Central Asian region; it maintains constant ties with the SCO member countries.
 In addition, the positions of the SCO and Iran on the issue of the Afghan Taliban also coincide.
 But Iran is located far to the west of the region, and there is a certain geopolitical distance between it and the SCO countries.

-Iran is pursuing an independent foreign and domestic policy, which is quite difficult to link with the political line of the SCO.
-Relations between Iran and the US are very tense, the US has blacklisted Iran, and it is difficult to predict how this confrontation will end.
-Therefore, the possible entry of Iran into the SCO may lead to a number of problems.
+Iran pursues an independent foreign and domestic policy, which is quite difficult to reconcile with the political line of the SCO.
+Relations between Iran and the United States are very tense, the United States has blacklisted Iran, and it is difficult to predict how this confrontation will end.
+Therefore, Iran's possible entry into the SCO could lead to a number of problems.

 Afghanistan, a country that is most directly related to the security of Central Asia.
 Even if the Taliban movement is completely eliminated, the greatest threat to the security of the Central Asian states will still come from Afghanistan.
-That is why the Afghan problem is an object of special attention for the SCO.
-In 2004, Afghan President Hamit Karzai participated in the SCO summit, during which it was announced that the SCO was paying special attention to the situation in Afghanistan.
+That is why the Afghan problem is the object of special attention for the SCO.
+In 2004, Afghan President Hamit Karzai participated in the SCO summit, during which the SCO's special attention to the situation in Afghanistan was announced.

 However, there are currently many obstacles to Afghanistan's entry into the SCO.
-The first problem is the US protectionist line towards Afghanistan, which can directly affect the decision on SCO membership.
-Secondly, the admission of Afghanistan to the SCO would mean that the organization assumes responsibility for achieving security and economic recovery in Afghanistan, while it is not known whether the SCO will have enough resources to achieve these goals.
-Nevertheless, in the future, with favorable developments in the situation, Afghanistan may well reach the level of compliance with the criteria for membership in the SCO.
+The first problem is the US protectionist line towards Afghanistan, which can directly affect the decision on membership in the SCO.
+Secondly, Afghanistan's admission to the SCO would mean that the organization assumes responsibility for achieving security and economic recovery in Afghanistan, while it is unknown whether the SCO has enough resources to achieve these goals.
+However, in the future, if the situation develops favorably, Afghanistan may well reach the level of meeting the criteria for membership in the SCO.

-There is no doubt that the SCO is a worthy example of a strategic partnership aimed at strengthening regional security, economic progress and expanding integration in various fields while maintaining the national and cultural characteristics of the participating countries.
-An example capable of turning over time into a model for building a multipolar post-Yalta system of international relations, a balanced, fair and efficient system.
-Accordingly, the role of the organization in the emerging Asian and world security systems, the search for solutions to global problems becomes all the more valuable.
+There is no doubt that the SCO is a worthy example of a strategic partnership aimed at strengthening regional security, economic progress and expanding integration in various fields while preserving the national and cultural characteristics of the participating countries.
+An example that can, over time, turn into a model for the construction of a multipolar post-Yalta system of international relations, a balanced, fair and effective system.
+Accordingly, the organization’s role in the emerging Asian and global security systems and in the search for solutions to global problems becomes all the more valuable.

 Conclusion.

-7 years after its establishment, the Shanghai Cooperation Organization, which was originally organized as a multilateral mechanism solely for building confidence-building measures in the military field in the border area, has turned into an influential structure for multilateral cooperation in various fields of mutual interest, and makes a significant contribution to the formation of an Asian The Pacific region is a cooperative system of regional security based on the equal cooperation of the participating countries.
+7 years after its establishment, the Shanghai Cooperation Organization, which was originally organized as a multilateral mechanism solely for strengthening confidence-building measures in the military field in the border area, has emerged as an influential structure for multilateral cooperation in various areas of mutual interest and is making a significant contribution to the formation of the Asian - the Pacific region is a cooperative in nature regional security system based on equal cooperation of the participating countries.

-From the concept of common security characteristic of the first stage of the institutionalization of the SCO (1996-2001), the organization evolved to support the concept of security based on cooperation, at the same time it transformed from a discussion club, a high-level forum into a full-fledged international organization with a formalized legal status and many areas of activity .
+From the concept of common security characteristic of the first stage of institutionalization of the SCO (1996-2001), the organization evolved to support the concept of security based on cooperation, at the same time transformed from a discussion club, a high-level forum into a full-fledged international organization with a formalized legal status and many areas of activity.

-Within the framework of the Shanghai Five, and then the Shanghai Cooperation Organization, a number of important documents were signed that made it possible to create a legal framework for cooperation between the countries of the Central Asian region, to ensure the coordination of their foreign policy and efforts in the fight against terrorism and extremism, and to determine the main and main directions of the organization's work.
-Among the documents are the Agreement on confidence-building in the military field in the border area (1996), the Agreement on the mutual reduction of armed forces in the border area (1997), the Bishkek (1999) and Dushanbe (2000) declarations, the Declaration on the establishment of the Shanghai Cooperation Organization (2001) , Convention on Combating Terrorism, Separatism and Extremism (2001), Charter of the Shanghai Cooperation Organization (2002), Program of Multilateral Trade and Economic Cooperation (2003), Declaration of the Five Years of the Shanghai Cooperation Organization (2006), etc.
+Within the framework of the Shanghai Five, and then the Shanghai Cooperation Organization, a number of important documents were signed, which made it possible to create a legal framework for cooperation between the countries of the Central Asian region, ensure coordination of their foreign policy and efforts in the fight against terrorism and extremism, and determine the main and main directions of the organization’s work.
+Among the documents are the Agreement on Strengthening Confidence in the Military Field in the Border Area (1996), the Agreement on the Mutual Reduction of Armed Forces in the Border Area (1997), the Bishkek (1999) and Dushanbe (2000) Declarations, the Declaration on the Establishment of the Shanghai Cooperation Organization (2001) , Convention on Combating Terrorism, Separatism and Extremism (2001), Charter of the Shanghai Cooperation Organization (2002), Multilateral Trade and Economic Cooperation Program (2003), Declaration of the Fifth Anniversary of the Shanghai Cooperation Organization (2006), etc.

-The Shanghai Cooperation Organization has gradually created a set of mechanisms and agreements to properly ensure stability, stability and security in the region.
-This gives grounds, despite a number of problems and contradictions between the participants in the vision of the priorities of the work of the SCO, to formulate a cautiously optimistic forecast regarding the prospects for its development.
+The Shanghai Cooperation Organization has gradually created a set of mechanisms and agreements to properly ensure sustainability, stability and security in the region.
+This gives grounds, despite a number of problems and contradictions between the participants in the vision of the priorities of the SCO’s work, to formulate a cautiously optimistic forecast regarding the prospects for its development.

 Trade and economic cooperation is also intensively developing on the basis of mutual benefit and interest.
-Contacts in the humanitarian sphere are deepening, cultural cooperation is being activated.
-The SCO is also actively building up external relations, and the authority of the organization is growing.
-Established official relations with international regional organizations such as the UN, ASEAN, CIS.
+Contacts in the humanitarian sphere are deepening and cultural cooperation is intensifying.
+The SCO is actively expanding its external relations, and the organization’s authority is growing.
+Installed official relations with international regional organizations such as the UN, ASEAN, CIS.

 Thus, the SCO has achieved significant success in its activities.
-Its creation influenced not only the expansion of China's border issues with neighboring countries, but also to a large extent contributed to peace and stability in the region, curbing terrorism, separatism and extremism, strengthening economic interconnections, interaction in the industrial, energy, humanitarian spheres between the member countries of the organization. .
-At the same time, the organization is not a military alliance, but an effective, workable model of regional cooperation based not on friendship against a common enemy, but on mutual trust, mutually beneficial cooperation, joint initiative and security priority.
+Its creation influenced not only the expansion of border issues between China and neighboring countries, but also greatly contributed to peace and stability in the region, curbing terrorism, separatism and extremism, strengthening economic interrelations, interaction in the industrial, energy, and humanitarian spheres between the member countries of the organization .
+Moreover, the organization is not a military alliance, but an effective, workable model of regional cooperation, based not on friendship against a common enemy, but on mutual trust, mutually beneficial cooperation, joint initiative and the priority of security.

 List of sources used: